ethereum/act/examples/homogeneous/README.md

 The SMT query above asserts that for any state satisfying the invariant, applying either the method f or g the invariant will continue to hold.
 This theorem is provable by z3's SMT solver.

+## Inductive vs. non-inductive invariants

+It is worth noticing that the argument for why the invariant `x * y == z` holds true of the `Homogeneous` contract relies on the fact that the invariant is _inductive_.
+An inductive invariant is a property such that, asssuming the invariant holds before the execution of any method, it remains true after its execution.
+When an invariant is inductive, the proving heuristic is fairly straight forward: we just need to show that it is preserved by every contract method.
+Notice that this is not the case for the invariant `x < 9` of the contract `C` above.
+Assuming `x < 9` and applying `j`, it is not the case that `x < 9`.
+Instead, to prove such an invariant we must first find a stronger invariant (in this case `x < 3`) which is inductive, and then demonstrate that the inductive invariant implies the original one.

 ## Conclusions

 Combining non-linear arithmetic expressions and horn clauses to model smart contract invariants proves difficult for SMT-based approaches.
 But proving only the inductive step and employing a "meta-proof" that these steps are sufficient to conclude the invariant might be a more feasible strategy for proving more complicated invariants.
+This strategy only works when the invariant in question is inductive, however.